Before the session

 During the Session

-The assessor group consists of five colleagues.
-You and four other colleagues will walk through 20 questions with the facilitator in their role Value Advisor.
+The assessor group consists of four colleagues.
+You and three other colleagues will walk through 20 questions with the facilitator in their role Value Advisor.
 These questions belong to the requested profile.
 As an assessor, your task is to answer each question with red: no, or green: yes.
 In case of doubt, a red card is also drawn.

 This is followed by an open discussion in which it is expected that you can motivate why you have chosen one or the other colour.
 Based on the explanations and examples from you and the other assessors about the work they have seen from the applicant, you can change your choice for each question.
 Ultimately, every question needs to be answered with a yes or no.